 Nurses are a vital part of the healthcare community.
-From being the first person a patient encounters in the hospital to being the only member of the hospital staff that the patient spends most of their time with, nurses play an important role in patient care.
+From being the first person a patient encounters in the hospital to be the only member of the hospital staff that the patient spends most of their time with, nurses play an important role in patient care.
 In fact, without nurses, a hospital wouldn’t be able to run efficiently.

 Nurses often put their patients above their own needs to ensure great patient care and to provide their patients with comfort.
 They work for long hours, mostly standing on their feet, without taking lunch or toilet breaks, just for the smooth stay of their patients.
-They provide a calm environment for their patients to feel better in despite their own physical and emotional exhaustion.
+They provide a calm environment for their patients to feel better despite their own physical and emotional exhaustion.

 Are nurses suffering from burnout?

 Many nurses experience exhaustion to the point of burnout at some point in their careers.
 Furthermore, this burnout leads some of the nurses to either quit their job or quit their nursing careers entirely.
 Taking care of multiple sick people with little to no support can take a toll on a person’s wellbeing.
 Nurses do this for almost 80 hours a week, and then go on to work their second jobs.

 Burnout in American nurses is extremely prevalent, affecting around 35-45% of all nurses.
 This burnout in hospital nurses has created what the scientists have dubbed an American epidemic.

 There is a serious shortage of nurses in the United States.
 This has led to the overworking of the very few nurses, resulting in one nurse taking care of multiple patients.
 This, along with the lack of nursing supervisors, assistants, and the administration’s blatant disregard for the wellbeing of nurses, has led to extremely tired nurses who have become cynical towards their job and with no will to go on.